eenblam/peekapp/README.md

 Once I was ready to add additional features,
 I implemented a small number of functional tests for regression detection using the PyTest module.
-Each feature is tested against a PCAP file I produced using Wireshark.
+Each feature (excepted port scan detection) is tested against a PCAP file I produced using Wireshark.
 Having prior knowledge of the features of each file produced (documented in `peekapp/tests/files/README.md`,)
 I was able to produce explicit tests.